 Now I'm not saying to throw a bunch of worms into a landfill and start growing corn.
 It would certainly be too toxic to the worms, the corn and us.
-But what if each of us were to feed the worms our kitchen scraps like corn, lettuce, coffee, cardboard, and paper towels.
+However, what if each of us was to feed the worms our kitchen scraps like corn, lettuce, coffee, cardboard, and paper towels?

 It would be returning to the land in a reusable, rich organic form that we can all benefit from instead of just sitting around and leaking toxins.